Dalakoti07/android-simple-swipe/README.md

-This repository contains the android learning lessons from mindork - https://mindorks.com/android-tutorial
+This repository contains implementation from various blog posts

-Topics covered are Core Kotlin and Android best practises

-Thanks mindork team
+Several branch contain various features and implementations